Free Consultation

 That’s where our extensive 25 year plus experience as Chicago’s personal injury attorneys becomes very important in assessing whether the settlement you have been offered is fair of if you are likely to receive a better settlement if your case is tried.

-Your South Chicago injury attorneys at Grazian and Volpe love to talk personal injury and workers’ compensation law and consultations are always free.
+Your South Chicago injury attorneys at Grazian and Volpe (now Lloyd Miller Law) love to talk personal injury and workers’ compensation law and consultations are always free.
 We also make monthly appearances on WCIU, You and Me in the Morning and utilize Twitter, our website (grazianandvolpe.com) and LinkedIn to answer legal questions and educate the public on current law.
 Please feel free to contact us or view us the first Tuesday of every month on WCIU, You and Me in the Morning.

 About the Author

 Kurt D. Lloyd is a plaintiff’s trial lawyer who focuses on medical malpractice and other catastrophic injury cases.
 He lives in Chicago and represents injured clients throughout Illinois.
-He is also the founder of Lloyd Law Group, Ltd.
+He is also the founder of Lloyd Miller Law, Ltd.